dazraf/vertx-hot/readme.md

 ## Background

-I love coding with [Vert.x](http://vertx.io).
-Truly an incredible toolkit for developing high-performance applications.
-Being an old-school Maven head, I wanted to make the development of Maven Vert.x Verticles easier.
-Specifically to rapidly develop and see ones changes automatically reloaded into a fully debuggable JVM.
+[Vert.x](http://vertx.io) is an incredible toolkit for developing high-performance applications.

+If you use Maven as well, then this plugin can speed up your dev cycle.

+Write your code and see the changes auto reload into your JVM.
+Fully debuggable.

-This plugin was originally written for personal use and is shared here in the hope you find it useful also.
+This plugin was originally written for personal use.
+Its shared here under the [MIT](https://opensource.org/licenses/MIT) licence.

 Contributions most gratefully received and recognised.